-The owner is required to convey to the Town \$339,000 under Section 37 of the Planning Act for community benefits.
+Provided that the Town offers the 10-year TIEG, at least 19 of the dwelling units, being each at least one bedroom and five hundred square feet in size in the guaranteed rental building indicated as Phase One on the site plan provided as part of the zoning by-law amendment application to be provided at a price not to exceed the affordability threshold as determined by York Region at the time of lease.
+If the Town does not offer the 10-year TIEG, no affordable rental units will be provided.
+Provided that the Town offers the 10-year TIEG, at least 13 of the dwelling units, being each at least one bedroom and five hundred square feet in size in the guaranteed rental building indicated as Phase Three on the site plan provided as part of the zoning by-law amendment application to be provided at a price not to exceed the affordability threshold as determined by York Region at the time of lease.
+If Council determines not to provide the TIEG, Council waives requirement 6.2.1 (vi) of the Policy for the Deferral of Payment of Development Charges & Planning Application Fees within the Urban Centres.
+The owner is to cooperate with the Town in developing and implementing an eligibility guarantee system for any affordable units in the rental buildings.
+Deferral of fees Deferral and grandfathering of DCs requires the owner to obtain, before September 17, 2020, a building permit for the guaranteed rental building indicated as Phase One on the site plan provided as part of the zoning by-law amendment application.
+Deferral of parkland dedication requires that the owner convey to the Town physical lands in close proximity to the subject lands for the purposes of partial payment of required parkland dedication.
+Conveyance to take place not more than 60 days following first occupancy of the first building.
+Council agrees to vary the requirements of Section 3.2 of Parkland Dedication By-law 2017-56 to allow off-site land dedication to the satisfaction of the Director of Planning.
+Community benefits The owner is required to convey to the Town \$339,000 under Section 37 of the Planning Act for community benefits.
 These funds are to be in the form of cash or capital facilities and are to be allocated at the discretion of the Town toward park lands, public art, and park infrastructure in close proximity to the subject lands.
 Payment is to be made in 3 amounts of \$113,000, one payment or conveyance of capital made within 60 days of occupancy of each of the buildings.
-Servicing allocation Allocation is subject to the Servicing Allocation Policy, in particular regarding the Town's right to withdraw allocation if it is not used.
-Allocation is provided for the first two buildings, and will be provided to the third building upon the Town receiving the refund of 30% of allocation of units from the Region due to participation in the Region's Sustainable Development Through LEED program.
-Three-stream waste Each building to provide a waste disposal system including three- stream waste infrastructure to each floor.
+Servicing Allocation is subject to the Servicing Allocation Policy, in particular regarding the Town's right to withdraw allocation if it is not used. allocation Allocation is provided for the first two buildings, and will be provided to the third building upon the Town receiving the refund of 30% of allocation of units from the Region due to participation in the Region's Sustainable Development Through LEED program.
+Three-stream Each building to provide a waste disposal system including threewaste stream waste infrastructure to each floor.
 Agreement Applicant to enter into a Section 37 Agreement and DC Deferral Agreement to secure matters in a form similar to the agreement used for 212 Davis Drive.